myatktun/myatktun.github.io/_sources/C.rst

         - must be explicitly set on each entry, and will contain garbage if not set
     * **External Variables**
         - can be accessed by name by any function, globally accessible
-        - can used instead of argument lists to communicate data between functions
+        - can be used instead of argument lists to communicate data between functions
         - retain values after the function has returned
         - must be defined exactly once, outside of any function
         - must be declared in each function to access it